jparkhill/TensorMol/README.md

  - Nudged Elastic Band
  - Path integral simulations via interface with [I-PI](https://github.com/i-pi/i-pi) MD engine.

+## News:
+ - Did we disappear?
+NO! but TensorMol0.2 is being developed in a private developers branch.
+It'll be back here soon.

 ## License: GPLv3
 By using this software you agree to the terms in COPYING